made-by-pioneer/georgia-technologies/content/industries/Non-Profits.md

 +++
-description = "The right IT system can empower your team to dedicate their time and resources to the mission-critical tasks that matter most." name = "Non-Profits" weight = 6
+description = "Ensure your team has the time, resources and IT support they need to focus on their core duties and mission-critical activities.
+We can also help you secure free or discounted software via our partnership with TechSoup." name = "Non-Profits" weight = 6
 [page_content]